 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 For an explanation of our Advertising Policy, visit this page.

 Like many hotel brands, Hilton offers status match opportunities for elites in other hotel loyalty programmes.
 This means if you have elite status with another programme, you can receive complimentary Hilton Honors elite status.
-Hilton has long been quite generous with this, allowing you to instantly match up to top-tier Diamond status, but that will no longer be the case.
+Hilton has long been quite generous with this, allowing you to instantly match up to top-tier Diamond status, but that was changed in August 2019.

-Fortunately, while you’ll no longer get an instant match to Diamond, you can still fast-track it.
-However, the stay activity required to extend your trial status has been increased.
+Despite no longer getting an instant match to Diamond, you can still fast-track it.
 Here are the challenges you can complete during your 90-day trial period to either extend your Gold status or upgrade to Diamond:

-Note that the old version of Hilton’s status match only required four stays or eight stays to extend your Gold or Diamond status, respectively.
-If you’re a traveler who typically stays 1-2 nights, this is a definite devaluation, though members with longer stays might actually benefit from using nights instead of stays as the metric for qualification.
+Note that the old version of Hilton’s status match (pre-August 2019) only required four stays or eight stays to extend your Gold or Diamond status (respectively), as opposed to nights.
+If you’re a traveller who typically only stays 1-2 nights per stay, this is a definite devaluation, though members with longer stays might actually benefit from using nights instead of stays as the metric for qualification.